 Pledge: While no specific pledge has been made in this regard, service at UN headquarters provides an important way to make a significant contribution, to gain experience in UN methods, procedures, and priorities, and to view the inner workings of the world organization.
 Positions to support UN peacekeeping should be in Department of Peacekeeping Operations (DPKO) or the Department of Field Support (DFS).
 For the military, the placement would be within the Office of Military Affairs (OMA) within DPKO.

 UN employment: 0 (out of more than 120 personnel serving from over 70 countries)

 Gratis personnel: 1

 Pledge: while no pledge was made, Canada has a long history of providing leaders in UN missions.

 Historical: The UN’s first chief military observer (BGen Harry Angle in UNMOGIP) and its first Force Commander (MGen E.L.M.
 Burns in UNEF) were Canadians.
 Canada provided seven force commanders in the 1990s but none since.
 Canada was offered the opportunity to submit candidates for force commanders in the D.R.
 Congo and Mali in the new century but did not oblige.
 The highest ranking position since 2005 has been the Force Chief of Staff (military) in MINUSTAH (Haiti), 2005-1017.

-Status: Canada lost its most significant position in UN missions (colonel position as COS in MINUSTAH) in 2017 when the mission was converted to MINUJUSTH.
+Status: Canada lost its most significant military and police positions in UN missions (colonel position as COS in MINUSTAH and the police commissioner position) in 2017 when the mission was converted to MINUJUSTH.

 Pledges: As part of the “Contribution of police and up to 600 military personnel” (Vancouver commitment, “advancing” the London pledge):